Earl Klugh's, second annual Weekend of Jazz at Kiawah Island Golf Resort

 - Women's Golf Getaway (1)

-94th PGA Championship, 2012 PGA Championship, Atlantic Room, bunkers, Caddie, Club Car, Cougar Point, Fazio, Friendship Cup, Gary Player, Golf, Golf's Fifth Major, Golf Channel, Golf Digest, Golf Group, golf lessons, golf packages, golf tournaments, golf vacation, Gourmet, Keegan Bradley, Kiawah, Kiawah Island, Kiawah Island Golf Resort, LINKS Magazine, Ocean Course, Osprey Point, Paspalum, paspalum Platinum, Pete Dye, PGA, PGA Championship, Ralph Lauren, renovation, renovations, Rory McIlroy, Ryder Cup, South Carolina, sprigging, The Ocean Course, Tom Fazio, Turtle Point, Vpar, Wanamaker Trophy, War by the Shore
+94th PGA Championship, 2012 PGA Championship, Atlantic Room, bunkers, Cherrywood, Cougar Point, Fazio, Friendship Cup, Gary Player, Golf, Golf Channel, Golf Digest, Golf Group, golf lessons, golf packages, golf tournaments, golf vacation, Gourmet, Keegan Bradley, Kiawah, Kiawah Island, Kiawah Island Golf Resort, LINKS Magazine, Matt Ginella, Mingo Point, Ocean Course, Osprey Point, Paspalum, paspalum Platinum, Pete Dye, PGA, PGA Championship, renovation, Rory McIlroy, Ryder Cup, Ryder Cup Bar, Sanctuary, South Carolina, sprigging, The Golf Channel, The Ocean Course, Tom Fazio, Turtle Point, Wanamaker Trophy, War by the Shore

 After nearly five months or renovations, Osprey Point reopens for play today, Wednesday, October 1st.
 Governor’s Club Members, Property Owners and Resort Guests alike have all been anxiously awaiting this day and it is nearly upon us.

 We want to thank each of you for your patience and understanding as we labored through this exciting project.
 The maintenance and construction crews have worked relentlessly throughout the hot and humid summer, laboring over every detail to get each hole just right.
 Here is a recap of their tremendous accomplishments:

 Re-grassed all tees, fairways and greens with Paspalum Platinum, the same grass used on the Ocean Course

 Returned all greens to their original size and contours

 Built an entirely new practice putting green, nearly three times the size of the old practice green